GluuFederation/docs-ce-prod/3.1.4/source/authn-guide/inbound-saml-passport.md

 #### Register home SP with external IDPs

-Passport will generate SAML SP metadata for every IDP listed in the `passport-saml-config.json` file once it successfully validates configuration.
-After this is achieved, the next step is to register its SP at all remote external IDPs.
+Passport automatically generates SAML SP metadata for every IDP listed in `passport-saml-config.json` once it successfully validates configuration.
+Once this happens, the next step is to register its SP at all remote external IDPs.

-The metadata can be accessed at URLs that follow this format: `https://<hostname>/passport/auth/meta/idp/<IDP-id-from-passport-saml-config>`.
+The metadata can be accessed at URLs like: `https://<hostname>/passport/auth/meta/idp/<IDP-id-from-passport-saml-config>`.
 In the filesystem, contents can also be found under `/opt/gluu/node/passport/server/idp-metadata` directory of Gluu chroot.
 You can copy this data your local machine and then upload to remote external IDPs.

 The actual process of creating trust will differ across IDP implementations.
 For example, for cases when the remote IDP is another Gluu Server CE instance, the relevant [documentation page](https://gluu.org/docs/ce/3.1.3/admin-guide/saml/#create-a-trust-relationship) should be followed.
 In case of other SAML IDP implementations, consult the corresponding documentation.

 !!!
 Note
     When registering the Passport SP at each remote IDP, at least `username` will be required for each user.

-### Testing your setup
+## Testing your setup

 ### Passing an acr value

-In an OIDC app, you can create an authorization request URL including `acr_value` in the parameters with a corresponding value of `passport_saml`.
+In an OIDC app, you can create an authorization request URL including `acr_value=passport_saml` in the parameters.
 This suffices to trigger the standard flow (the one that shows the provider selection page).
 Note this requires having pre-registered an openid client and knowledge of redirect URI and scopes.

 You can use the following Java snippet to quickly produce an authorization URL that you can paste in your browser: